-It's probably pretty safe to assume that most of us have never connected our baby blues (or greens, or browns) with an increased risk of skin cancer or a heightened athletic ability.
-But believe it or not, there's actually substantial research that correlates our eye colour with a variety of health traits—and in some cases, potential risks.
+It's probably safe to assume that most of us have never connected our baby blues (or greens or browns) with an increased risk of skin cancer or a heightened athletic ability.
+But believe it or not, there's actually substantial research that correlates eye colour with a variety of health traits—and, in some cases, potential risks.

-Certain coloured irises are tied to an increased chance of developing skin issues like vitiligo and melanoma, for example, while others are associated with a greater tolerance for pain.
+Certain iris colours are tied to an increased chance of developing skin issues like vitiligo and melanoma, for example, while others are associated with a greater tolerance for pain.
 Curious what your own eye colour says about your health?
 Keep scrolling to find out.

-If you have blue, green, or or grey eyes…
+If you have blue, green or gray eyes…

 On the flip side, research also shows that people with light eyes tend to be more tolerant of pain.
-While studying 58 pregnant women, scientists at the University of Pittsburgh Medical School noted that those with light eyes experienced the least amount of reported pain, as well as a greater reduction in postpartum anxiety and depression as compared to their dark-eyed counterparts.
+While studying 58 pregnant women, scientists at the University of Pittsburgh Medical School noted that those with light eyes reported the least amount of pain as well as a greater reduction in postpartum anxiety and depression as compared to their dark-eyed counterparts.

 If you have brown or dark eyes…